hanabi/hanabi.github.io/Reference.md

 * The previously mentioned *Out-of-Order Finesse* is an specific example of a *Finesse* with a *Lie Component*.
 One key attribute of the *Out-of-Order Finesse* is that the player who receives the *Fix Clue* knows that **all** of the related cards are playable, or it would not have been worth the risk (and the confusion) to perform a line with a *Lie Component* in the first place.
 * This concept can be generalized to all *Finesses* that have a *Lie Component*.
 After a player receives a *Fix Clue* in such a situation, they should assume that the *Finesse* is "still on".
 So, depending on the situation, they should either know that the initial card that was clued is playable (like in an *Out-of-Order Finesse*) or continue to blind-play cards to the right of the card that got the *Fix Clue* (if more blind cards need to be played to fulfill the initial *Finesse*).

+### The Priority Bluff & The Priority Layered Finesse

+* It is possible to lie to the next player and imply a *Priority Finesse* when they have an unrelated card on *Finesse Position*.
+* After the unrelated card is played, since the player who lied was in *Bluff Seat*, no further cards should be promised.
+* If an unrelated card was played and the player who lied was not in *Bluff Seat*, it implies a *Priority Layered Finesse*.

 ### The Speculation Prompt & The Speculation Finesse

 * Normally, a player needs to know the exact identity of a card in order to initiate a *Priority Prompt* or *Priority Finesse*.
 However, it is somewhat common that a player will get a *Play Clue* on a card and they will not know its exact identity.
 (For example, when they get a color *Play Clue* in a multi-color variant.)
 In this situation, the rules of *Priority* still apply, as enumerated above in the previous section.